 - IMU

-These sensors actively collects data about nearby objects and their environment in real-time and forms the basis of autonomous vehicle perception system.
+These sensors actively collect data about nearby objects and their environment in real-time and form the basis of autonomous vehicle perception systems.

 2. Feature Detection